-UPDATE: The PDG application is now OPEN.
+UPDATE: The PDG application is now CLOSED.
+Please check back shortly for updates.

 Professional Development Grants (PDGs) provide support for mid-career conservationists to pursue short-term, non-degree training to upgrade their knowledge and skills.
 These trainings can include short courses, certificate trainings, or conferences among other training opportunities.
 Mid-career conservation professionals from select WWF-US priority countries must meet all of the eligibility criteria to be considered for a grant.
 Applicants may request up to $6,500 for the proposed training.